 In addition to solving pain points associated with cash, crypto payments options have a number of benefits over ACHs.
 Rather than charging fees that start at 3% on top of a pegged transaction fee, the fees for blockchain technology can be 1% or lower.
 Moreover, because crypto operates like cash, there’s no need for customers to connect their banking information to a payment account.
 Instead, customers simply need to transfer the crypto from their digital wallet through encrypted channels for secure transfer of funds.
 Finally, payments are carried out like a cash transaction rather than being processed in batches.
 This removes the processing times and the possibility of fraud: once a customer completes a purchase, the crypto is transferred out of their digital wallet and cannot be recalled.

 Because of the conflicting regulations for cannabis, dispensaries have been sticking with legacy infrastructures like cash or money transfers despite the pain points associated with them.
 But it’s time for dispensaries to step into the 21st century and adopt new state of the art technology.
-Cryptocurrency and RocketFuel’s cutting edge blockchain technology offer such an option.
+Cryptocurrency and RocketFuel’s cutting edge blockchain payment technology for cannabis offer these options.

-With RocketFuel’s easy-to-integrate payment system, customers can transfer money from their digital wallets using more than 50 cryptocurrencies and with access to all of the major crypto exchanges.
-With this simple to use payment solution, dispensaries can lower the fees associated with on-premises ATMs or ACH payment options, including taking advantage of our current early adopters offer of 0% fees, 0 chargebacks and 0 declines.
+With RocketFuel’s easy-to-integrate payment system, customers can transfer money from their digital wallets using more than 120 cryptocurrencies and with access to all of the major crypto exchanges.
+With this simple to use payment solution, dispensaries can lower the fees associated with on-premises ATMs or ACH payment options.

 Finally, because RocketFuel’s Price Settlement Guarantee locks in the price at the time of purchase and settles the transaction at that rate, dispensaries will be protected against fluctuations in crypto markets.
 All of this adds up to greater freedom of payment, streamlined accounting processes, and lower overhead costs.
 To take advantage of these benefits, sign up now.